mrazomej/phd/src/frontmatter/acknowledgements.md

 David and I share a love for learning, talking about science, and, more recently, doing outreach via a podcast where we share ideas from different books that we read.
 We also share an openness to share feelings between friends, constantly looking after each other.
-All of my friends became my family outside of my home, so I never felt like I was alone during this journey.
+My friends became my family outside of my home, so I never felt alone during this journey.

 Shockingly enough, with all the good luck that has gotten me to this point, there is a lot more for which to be thankful.
 Because of Rob, my professional